 In general, it's not possible to identify individual records that change, but only time ranges.
 The reason is that depending on their data source configuration, data is already aggregated from the source e.g. Facebook Ads data by date and campaign.

 But, If you would like to get only the data that has changed from the last run, then you have to implement that logic in your data pipeline.
 This can be achieved in multiple different ways depending on your ingestion pipeline.
-The two most common ways to achieve this is a) Include a RunId when setting up a file Share, that creates unique files for each run. b) Think Funnel data is continuously updated, then compare the latest Share data with what you have in your data warehouse to get the difference.
+The two most common ways to achieve this is

-Both these approaches have their limitations and require considerable engineering work, using a direct Share to your data warehouse from Funnel can help mitigate this.
+Both these approaches have their limitations and require considerable engineering work, using a direct Data Share to your data warehouse from Funnel can help mitigate this.

 Where can I get the primary keys to the data rows?